 Key Findings

-- Single Source Drugs with a WAC less than $250 saw the largest median cumulative WAC percent increase of all categories in Quarter 2 of 2022 (96.5 percent).
+- In Q2 2024, Innovator Multiple Source Drugs with a WAC less than $250 saw a median cumulative WAC percent increase of 67.4%.

-- Manufacturers can submit late reports; any Q1 through Q3 2022 WAC increase reports submitted after January 5 2023, are not included in the data.
+- Late WAC reports submitted after April 9th, 2025, are not included in the dataset.

 Additional Information